MobClub/MobPush-For-Flutter/mobpush_plugin/README.md

-# mobpush_example
+# MobpushPlugin_example

-Demonstrates how to use the mobpush plugin.
+Demonstrates how to use the MobpushPlugin plugin.

 ## Getting Started